New Resource : Changes To Taxation Of Seychelles

-Companies should soon start sending their underlying accounting records to us for the year 2020 and 2021 and also for earlier years going back up to 7 years if a company is old (send whatever is available) because the FSA will start file inspections in February 2022.
+Companies should soon start sending their underlying accounting records to us for the years 2020 and 2021 and also for earlier years going back up to 7 years if a company is old (send whatever is available) because the FSA will start filing inspections in February 2022.

 Dormant companies may send a declaration signed by a director that the company has been dormant for a particular period.
 However, the definition of Dormant is currently very restrictive and includes only companies with no accounting transactions.
 (The current view is that this is not very likely for companies on the register as there would definitely be company formation & maintenance expenses, such as licence fees, registered agent charges etc).

-The FSA will begin inspections as from February 2022.
+The FSA will begin inspections in February 2022.

 This is to ensure that the records are indeed being kept for 7 years as not all auditors may be actually keeping the records for that long or they may not be backing up the files.